franklintra/claude-kit/kit/commands/review.md

----
-name: reviewdiff
-description: Review all git changes and suggest what you would have done differently
+# Review git diff and suggest improvements
----

-Review the current git changes thoroughly using subagents:
+Analyze your git diff with subagents, assess approach quality, and suggest concrete improvements.

+## Steps

 1. **Explore the git diff** - Use the Task tool with subagent_type='Explore' to examine:
    - All staged changes (`git diff --cached`)